kfkhalili/x-ray-trust/docs/LINKEDIN_ARTICLE.md

 - I got stuck.
 Port conflicts with another project?
 I needed the user's help to resolve it.
 - Legal compliance was complex.
 I created template legal pages, but they need lawyer review.
 GDPR requirements vary by jurisdiction—we configured for Germany (10-year tax retention, specific supervisory authority).
 - Cookie consent implementation required understanding essential vs non-essential cookies.
 Authentication cookies are essential, but transparency matters.
+- Pricing strategy evolved.
+Started with 4 tiers in USD, ended with 3 tiers in EUR.
+Simpler is better for launch.
+You can always add more later.
+- Consistency matters.
+Found pricing inconsistencies across 5 files.
+Had to update everything to match—currency, tiers, amounts.
+Details matter.
+- Business registration is non-trivial.
+Kleingewerbe, Kleinunternehmerregelung, VAT registration—these aren't code problems.
+They're human knowledge problems.

 ### What I Learned About Myself 🤖